 Students enrolled in online courses will be adjudicated in Macon or Atlanta as determined by the educational program in which they are enrolled.
-Should conflicts arise, that location will be determined by the Vice President for Students Affairs.
+Should conflicts arise, that location will be determined by the Vice President of Students Affairs.
 Modifications to procedures to adapt to the physical location of the student may be implemented as long as the student is notified of the charges against them and provided with an opportunity to respond to the charges.

-The Vice President for Student Affairs (or designee) has the authority to notify the person listed as the student's emergency contact (or other appropriate person) in cases of emergency or life-threatening incidents.
+The Vice President of Students (or designee) has the authority to notify the person listed as the student's emergency contact (or other appropriate person) in cases of emergency or life-threatening incidents.

-The Vice President for Student Affairs (or designee) may order any student or organization to cease and desist from any activity adjudged to be disruptive to the University.
-If the student or organization fails to cease and desist from such activity, the Vice President for Student Affairs (or designee) may immediately suspend the student pending a judicial hearing.
-Student organizations should refer to the "Non-Academic Misconduct Process for Student Organizations".
+The Vice President of Students (or designee) may order any student or organization to cease and desist from any activity adjudged disruptive to the University.
+If the student or organization fails to cease and desist from such activity, the Vice President of Students (or designee) may immediately suspend the student pending a judicial hearing.
+Student organizations should refer to the Non-Academic Misconduct Process for Student Organizations.